emipa606/MorePracticalTraits/README.md

 Gaoshi is one of the pawns named by Laoju Wang, a famous video game streamer in China.
 He clipped total 10 video about Rimworld playthrough.
 Following link is the first episode (in Chinese language, of cause. ). https://www.bilibili.com/video/av6630152
-At the end of this video set, Gaoshi and his fellows were all dead due to Wang&apos;s poor gameplay management (but I think that&apos;s he pretend to do this for a more dramatic watching experiences for us).
+At the end of this video set, Gaoshi and his fellows were all dead due to Wang's poor gameplay management (but I think that's he pretend to do this for a more dramatic watching experiences for us).
 R.I.P.
 Gaoshi.

-By the way Gaoshi (搞事) in Chinese means (do something that beyond someone&apos;s ablities to) seek death.
+By the way Gaoshi (搞事) in Chinese means (do something that beyond someone's ablities to) seek death.

 # Thanks